 Although it will take considerable time and effort to create a useful sales playbook, incorporating these tips will make both the writing process and using the playbook more manageable.

-The more people from different stages of the sales process you can bring in to help with the creation of the playbook will result in a more precise and helpful manual.
-You should expect to update your playbook on a regular basis.
-For that reason, consider using a binder or even better keep it all digital to make changes more convenient.
+The more people from different stages of the sales process you can bring in to help create the playbook, the more precise and helpful the manual will be.
+You should expect to update your playbook regularly.
+Therefore, consider using a binder or, even better, keep it all digital to make changes more convenient.

 Reuse existing content